Linux-Comedi/comedi/INSTALL.md

 To use **Comedi**, the low-level hardware driver module and its dependencies, including the core **comedi** module need to be loaded into the kernel.
-This is done automatically for some devices that are detected during system boot (mostly PCI and USB devices), but for legacy "Comedi" devices, this is done manually by using the **modprobe** command, similar to:
+This is done automatically for some devices that are detected during system boot (mostly PCI and USB devices), but for "legacy" device types (such as ISA cards), this is done manually by using the **modprobe** command, similar to:

 ```
 sudo modprobe your_driver